ioccc-src/winner/2005/README.md

 ## Remarks on some of the entries

-We believe you will be impressed with this year's winners.
+We believe you will be impressed with this year's winning entries.

 In particular: